AbnormalAndy/LearnGoWithTests/100DaysOfCodeProjects/tip-calculator/README.md

 - Thus everyone's share of the total bill is $30.00 plus a $3.60 tip.

-Learning Points: Scan(), Scanln(), and Scanf() do not take decimal inputs.
+Learning Points: Scan(), Scanln(), and Scanf() do not take float inputs.
 Bufio package was utilized to take inputs requiring a decimal point.

 Types need to match for function parameters if a calculation between the two parameters takes place in the function.
 I wonder if a type conversion can be done in the function calculation to still take different type parameters.